-- (27) a.
+- (26) a.
 How much can you [drink and still stay sober]?
 (Lakoff (1986, example 2)) - b.
 How many lakes can we [destroy and not arouse public antipathy]?
 (Pollard and Sag (1994, p.
 201)) - c.
 He regards the limitless abundance of language as its most important property, one that any theory of language [must account for or be discarded].
 (Campbell (1982, p.
 183))

 Indeed, characterizing such cases requires paying attention to the interpretive properties of the constructions.
-Thus a necessary condition for these type of violations to be allowed is failure of semantic symmetry defined as truth conditional invariance under conjunct permutation (cf. Mayr and Schmitt, 2017, for discussion).15 Thus the formulation in (26) could be restricted to symmetric coordination, precisely because it's very symmetry is at the core of the requirement of 'equal treatment' of the conjuncts.
+Thus a necessary condition for these type of violations to be allowed is failure of semantic symmetry defined as truth conditional invariance under conjunct permutation (cf. Mayr and Schmitt, 2017, for discussion).14

 Finally, note that we have not discussed head movement.
 How to model head movement is controversial.
 What matters here is whether it could have interpretive effects.
 If not, it is predicted to be able to always violate the (classical) CSC.
-If yes, as some authors (e.g. Lechner, 2006, Roberts, 2010, Harizanov and Gribanova, 2019) argue, the prediction of the present account, to be verified, is that these interpretive effects should not arise when head movement violates the (classical) CSC (see below for one possible case).
+If yes, as some authors (e.g. Lechner, 2006, Roberts, 2010, Harizanov and Gribanova, 2019) argue, the prediction of the present account, to be verified, is that these interpretive effects should not arise when head movement violates the (classical) CSC.